vrepetskyi/json-tools/README.md

 {
   "s1",                 // * The first string to be compared
   "s2",                 // * The second string to be compared
-  "arguments": {        // * Comparison options
+  "arguments": {        // * Comparison arguments
-    "mode"              // * Look for "different"/"identical" elements
+    "mode"              // * Categorical; either "different" or "identical" }
 }
-}
 ```

-Response: the line numbers as a JSON array.
+Successfull response: the line numbers as a JSON array.

 ## Architecture